GET STARTED | Get Your Fair Cash Offer Today

 Q: How does having a HELOC affect my home sale process?

 A: A HELOC impacts the sale by necessitating that the outstanding balance be settled from the sale proceeds to clear the lien on the property.
 Understanding your home’s equity and market value is crucial to cover the mortgage and HELOC balance.
-Engaging with a knowledgeable real estate expert can help navigate these complexities.
+Engaging with a knowledgeable real estate expert can help you navigate these complexities.

 Q: Do I need to pay off the HELOC before listing my home for sale?